shivangsoni/ClaimsAI/backend/README_LANGFLOW_OPIK.md

-# LangFlow + Opik Integration for ClaimsAI
+# LangGraph + Opik Integration for ClaimsAI

-This document explains the new LangFlow and Opik integration for the ClaimsAI document processing system.
+This document explains the new LangGraph and Opik integration for the ClaimsAI document processing system.

 ## Overview

 The ClaimsAI system has been upgraded to use:

-- **LangFlow**: Visual workflow builder for AI applications with fallback to LangChain
+- **LangGraph**: Local state-machine workflow builder for reliable AI applications
 - **Opik**: Telemetry and observability platform for AI applications
-- **GPT-5**: Latest OpenAI model for superior claims analysis accuracy and performance
+- **GPT-4o-mini**: Consistent OpenAI model with temperature 0.1 for reliable analysis

 ## Architecture